elf4j/elf4j-api/README.md

 ## User stories

-1. As an application developer, I want to program my application against a logging API, so that I can choose or change the actual logging implementation at the deployment time of my application without code change.
+1. As an application developer, I want to program logs of my application against an API, so that I can choose or change the actual logging implementation at the application deployment time without code change.
 2. As a logging framework provider, I want to have a [Service Provider Interfaces (SPI)](https://docs.oracle.com/javase/tutorial/sound/SPI-intro.html) definition, so that my independent logging framework can be discovered and bound to an application at the deployment time through